jondwaite/jondwaite.github.io/content/post/2017-10-23-vcloud-director-extender-part-3-tenant-setup.md

   <br style="clear: both" />
 </div>

-The initial CX dialog when logged in allows you to start the Setup Wizard, note that in contrast to the Service Provider UI, there is no &#8216;Replication Managers&#8217; tab in the cx-connector configuration:
+The initial CX dialog when logged in allows you to start the Setup Wizard, note that in contrast to the Service Provider UI, there is no 'Replication Managers' tab in the cx-connector configuration:

 <div id='gallery-43' class='gallery galleryid-303 gallery-columns-1 gallery-size-large'>
   <dl class='gallery-item'>